Rockets rally past Spurs for 109-107 victory - WHIZ News

 TIP-INS

 Spurs: Dejounte Murray received a technical for pushing Harden in the first quarter.
-Harden also got a techical. … White had 16 points off the bench.
+Harden also got a technical. … White had 16 points off the bench.

 Rockets: The Rockets made just 11 of 43 3s. … Capela had 15 points and 15 rebounds.